craigfisk/react-native-flatlist-walkthrough/README.md

 # React Native development environment

 - Ran this on Ubuntu Mate 16.04.2 with Nexus 6P Android 7.1.2 with node.js 8.1.2 (on nvm), yarn 0.27.5, and npm@4.6.1 (React Native requires this, I think).
-- npm install -g react-native-cli
+- `npm install -g react-native-cli`
-- Connect Android phone, do the secret 7x tap on the version line in About to make developer mode appear, and then in the [new] developer entry in Settings, enable USB debugging
+- Connect Android phone, do the secret tap seven times on the version line in Settings > About to make developer mode appear, and then in Settings > Developer, enable USB debugging
 - `cd react-native-flatlist-walkthrough` and open three terminals.

 Terminal #1: